Getting Things Done: Summary

 GTD is based on storing, tracking, and retrieving the information related to each thing that needs to get done.
 Mental blocks we encounter are caused by insufficient 'front-end' planning.
-This means thinking in advance, generating a series of actions which can later be undertaken without further planning.
+This involves thinking in advance, and generating a series of actions which can later be undertaken without further planning.
 The mind's "reminder system" is inefficient and seldom (or too often) reminds us of what we need to do at the time and place when we can do it.
 Consequently, the "next actions" stored by context in the "trusted system" act as an external support which ensures that we are presented with the right reminders at the right time.
 As GTD relies on external reminders, it can be seen as an application of the theories of distributed cognition or the extended mind.

 Reception

+In 2004, James Fallows in The Atlantic described GTD's main promise as not only allowing the practitioner to do more work but to feel less anxious about what they can and cannot do.

 In 2005, Wired called GTD a "new cult for the info age", describing the enthusiasm for this method among information technology and knowledge workers as a kind of cult following.
 Allen's ideas have also been popularized through The Howard Stern Show (Stern referenced it daily throughout 2012's summer) and the Internet, especially via blogs such as 43 Folders, Lifehacker, and The Simple Dollar.

 In 2005, Ben Hammersley interviewed David Allen for The Guardian article titled "Meet the man who can bring order to your universe", saying: "For me, as with the hundreds of thousands around the world who press the book into their friends' hands with fire in their eyes, Allen's ideas are nothing short of life-changing".

 In 2007, Time magazine called Getting Things Done the self-help business book of its time.

 In 2007, Wired ran another article about GTD and Allen, quoting him as saying "the workings of an automatic transmission are more complicated than a manual transmission ... to simplify a complex event, you need a complex system".

-A 2008 paper in the journal Long Range Planning by Francis Heylighen and Clément Vidal of the Free University of Brussels showed "recent insights in psychology and cognitive science support and extend GTD's recommendations".
+A 2008 paper in the journal Long Range Planning by Francis Heylighen and Clément Vidal of the Free University of Brussels (VUB) showed "recent insights in psychology and cognitive science support and extend GTD's recommendations".